ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] ———— An example level: "5,A Level,0,0+island=0,0=1,1 2,2 3,3+spike=0,0=3.1416+door=0,0=0.5\n"
 - [x] —— When a level is requested, find the level in the text file with that number and store it.
 - [x] —— Only store one level at a time in the program.
-- [ ] Move level 14, make it rotate not for gravity, change text
+- [x] Move level 14 to current spot of level 17, make it rotate not for gravity, change text
 - [x] Fix glitch that arose when creating the pull-menu for the home button (now the player doesn't move at all!) >: (
 - [x] Fix movement so swipes are not stored
-- [ ] Fix spikes so their action sites match their positions OR decrease touchingGround areas around blocks (or both)
+- [x] Fix spikes and doors so their action sites match their positions
-- [ ] Try introducing multiple touches: touch w/ 3 fingers to pause, double-tap on a level # to select, remove confirmation button at bottom of menu
+- [x] Double-tap on a level # to select, remove confirmation button (green arrow) at bottom of menu
 - [ ] Help menu
-- [ ] Resize main menu after removing the confirmation button (green arrow)
+- [x] Resize main menu after removing the confirmation button
-- [ ] Fix alignment in levels 12, 14, and 15
+- [x] Fix alignment in levels 14(√) and 21(√)
-- [ ] Thicken platforms in levels 16 and 19
+- [x] Thicken platforms in levels 15(N/A), 16(N/A), and 19(N/A) OR, if flick towards ground is nullified, this is not necessary :)
 - [ ] Start compiling images for display (to replace some-not all-of the drawing methods: player, items, moving islands, bullets, shrapnel) to decrease Formal's overall latency?
-- [ ] Fix rotating doors in level 14
+- [x] Fix rotating doors in level 14
-- [ ] Fix glitch with new level system where the last level can't be unlocked
+- [x] Fix glitch with new level system where the last level can't be unlocked
 - [ ] Create a lauch screen (perhaps an animated introduction w/ Formal's icon)
 - [ ] Information Menu: my name, latest update date, #levels, history, etc.
+- [x] Don't draw rails anymore (they don't look that great and I didn't align them correctly)
+- [x] Fix selection of level 21
+- [x] Don't have buttons move if level.number != 0
+- [x] Make player movement magnitude analog
+- [ ] Level: Ducts (put in level 13's spot) = another like level 4, with rotating gravity
+- [x] Nullify flick components directed toward the ground
+- [ ] Level: Fences = vertical chimneys with segmented walls, where incoming bullets force player to control fall speed; gravity switches
+- [x] Create gravity switches (type of item): they set player.velocity to zero, switch player.myGravity to their choice (choice is stored in angle), and then become inactive.
+- [x] Add initialGravity variable to levels
+- [ ] Level: Current = path(s) of gravity switches where player must use sliding blocks to avoid death/entrapment and reach doors